 4 – Galleria Umberto I

 Galleria Umberto I is a shopping arcade lined with shops and cafes.
 The main highlights are the richly decorated neoclassical facades and the giant 56-meter dome, creating a fascinating sense of light and space.
 The architectural elements of the Galleria Umberto I are reminiscent of the famous Galleria Vittorio Emanuele II in Milan.
 The Victorian gallery was built in the late 19th century to reinvigorate the neighborhood after a devastating cholera outbreak.
-Honestly, lovely as the Galleria Umberto I in Naples is, I find the Galleria Vittorio Emanuele II in Milan way more beautiful.
-Notwithstanding, Galleria Umberto I is one of the must-sees in Naples.
+Honestly, as lovely as the Galleria Umberto I in Naples is, I find the Galleria Vittorio Emanuele II in Milan way more beautiful.
+Notwithstanding, Galleria Umberto I is one of the must-see in Naples.

 5 – The Spanish Quarters (Quartieri Spagnoli)

-Take a short visit to the Quartieri Spagnoli, one of Naples’ most densely populated popular neighborhoods.
+Take a short visit to the Quartieri Spagnoli, one of Naples’ most densely populated popular districts.
 This charming neighborhood dates back to the sixteenth century.
 Its name stems from its origins when viceroy Don Pedro de Toledo ordered an extension of Naples, particularly for housing the Spanish troops.

-The Spanish Quarter is characterised by its quaint narrow streets, grid layout, and buildings so close together that they barely let in any sunlight.
+The Spanish Quarter is characterized by its quaint narrow streets, grid layout, and buildings so close together that they barely let in any sunlight.
 The alleys are decked out with clotheslines, and its walls are covered with old posters and graffiti.

 The cult of Maradona